How to say “NO” without saying “no” to your child

 In fact, according to “The Kid Counselor” and licensed private-practice play therapist Brenna Hicks, research shows that “toddlers typically hear the word ‘no’ 400 times daily.”
 That is a bit too often, don’t you think?

-Know when to say “no”
+Know when to say “no.”

-Parents should be aware that saying “no” to a child without actually saying “no” is totally possible but not entirely applicable to every situation.
+Parents should be aware that saying “no” to a child without actually saying “no” is possible but not entirely applicable to every situation.

-“While it’s true that we should always try to be positive in dealing with our children, what I think is more important is for our children to understand why we are saying no,” said Rosanne Unson, owner of The Learning Basket.
+“While it’s true that we should always try to be positive in dealing with our children, what I think is more important is for them to understand why we are saying no,” said Rosanne Unson, owner of The Learning Basket.
 Saying “no” without saying “no” is part of disciplining your child.
-Dr. Lucille Montes, a licensed physician, psychologist and guidance counselor who holds clinic in the Makati and Alabang areas, emphasizes that knowing when to “say” no to your child is all part of discipline.
+Dr. Lucille Montes, a licensed physician, psychologist and guidance counselor who holds clinics in the Makati and Alabang areas, emphasizes that knowing when to “say” no to your child is all part of discipline.

-“Discipline means making a disciple of your child, meaning, you exert positive influence because of your bond and his love for you — this is the best way to shape his behavior,” she explains.
+“Discipline means making a disciple of your child, meaning you exert positive influence because of your bond and his love for you — this is the best way to shape his behavior,” she explains.

 Too many “no’s”?

 Dr. Montes advises parents to examine themselves and check if they have too many “no’s” for their kids.
 “Some parents have too many rules, such that their children are deprived of opportunities to explore, learn and mature,” she explains.
 She advises parents to limit their “no’s” to where it matters.
-If matters don’t concern being morally right or the kids aren’t in danger of getting hurt, she says parents should be more flexible, such as in discussions about bedtime, mealtime,…
+If matters don’t concern being morally right or the kids aren’t in danger of getting hurt, she says parents should be more flexible, such as in discussions about bedtime and mealtime…

 Here are some ways to say “no” to your child — without using the word “no”: